PG&E to declare bankruptcy amid multibillion-dollar liability claims for its part in California wildfires

 Embattled California utility PG&E announced Monday it plans to file for bankruptcy, seeking Chapter 11 protection amid billions of dollars in liability costs related to the company's role in wildfires in 2017 and 2018, including last year's deadly Camp Fire, which killed 86 people.

-Word of the bankruptcy sent the company's stock price tumbling 50 percent Monday morning.
+Word of the bankruptcy sent the San Francisco-based company's stock price tumbling 50 percent Monday morning.

 Jacob Kilstein, an analyst at Argus Research, said he was stunned by Monday's announcement and had expected PG&E to push for state bailout money before playing the bankruptcy option.